videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 }
 ```

-Ink Variables and Functions
+### Ink Variables and Functions

-To close out this series, two more aspects of working with Ink in Unity need to be examined: variables and functions.
+To close out this chapter, two more aspects of working with Ink in Unity need to be examined: variables and functions.

-Global Variables
+#### Global Variables

-In Ink, all variables created using the VAR keyword are global.
+In Ink, all variables created using the `VAR` keyword are global.
 These values can be accessed and changed anywhere in a project.
 What this also means is that external programs can also change them as well.

 As part of the Story API, the property *variablesState* is an accessor to any global variables available in the story.